Pawel-Serafinko/calculator/README.md

 Here you will find a link to calculator made by me: (https://pawel-serafinko.github.io/calculator/)

 ## What I have learned and what obstacles I encountered

+A project where I could practice the basics of CSS Grid.
+Nowadays, every Java Script exercise is important to me.
+The challenge was the emerging "wrong operation" alert with unacceptable action.